brefphp/aws-lambda-layers/README.md

 This is the heart of Bref Runtime Layers.
 We configure php using the `config` folder to store `php.ini` files that will be copied into `/opt/php-ini`.
 Note that we configure `/opt/bootstrap` to execute PHP with `PHP_INI_SCAN_DIR=/opt/php-ini:/var/task/php/conf.d/`.
 We also have a `Makefile` to facilitate the development, testing and building of layers.
-The command `make test` will build Docker Images with everything necessary for Bref Runtime and then run containers with `runtime/tests` files that will validate:
+The command `make test` will build Docker Images with everything necessary for Bref Runtime and then run containers with `tests` files that will validate:

 1- The PHP Binary and it's version